I recently interviewed Financial Literacy advisor and News Ltd columnist Scott Pape about the Federal Government’s First Home Owners/Buyers Grant.

 4. The big Australian banks are showing signs of tightening lending criteria and requiring home buyers to chip in some of their own savings as a deposit as well as the First Home Owners / Buyers Grant.

 If they continue tightening criteria further to protect themselves from issuing risky loans it could lead to a drop in demand for

 houses on sale and therefore a drop in house prices

-The most sensible thing you can do is to take advantage of a great government initiative called the First Home Savers Account to accrue a 15-20% deposit on a house so you avoid the cost of lenders mortgage insurance and are seen by a bank as a responsible person who is a low risk to lend money to.
+The most sensible thing you can do is to save a 20% deposit on a house so you avoid the cost of lenders mortgage insurance and are seen by a bank as a responsible person who is a low risk to lend money to.

 Also if you and your partner want to buy a home do some analysis and see if you could afford to pay off a mortgage at 10% interest rates on 1 income

 This may sound like an unlikely worst case scenario but the 2009 federal budget predicted 1 million Australians could be unemployed as the economic downturn continues.